Admission Experience Champions

 Student Organizations & Outside Involvement: UC Law Women; Joseph Beth Book Club

 Why Cincinnati Law?
-I grew up in Cincinnati and this city has always been home!
-I love living here and showing people all of the fun places and activities Cincinnati has to offer!
+I grew up in Cincinnati and this city has always been my home!
+I love living here and showing people all the fun places and activities Cincinnati offers!
 Cincinnati Law is a Top 100 school in a vibrant city.
-There are so many opportunities in the city and unbelievably experiences available.
-I knew that if I went to UC Law I would be receiving an amazing education and would have unlimited opportunities.
+There are so many opportunities in the city and unbelievable experiences available.
+I knew that if I went to UC Law, I would be receiving an amazing education and would have unlimited opportunities.

 Email: youngvr@mail.uc.edu